-The Department of Electronic Communications launched a tender to update the Digital Strategy of Cyprus from 2020 onwards.
-The objective of the tender was to draft the national Digital Strategy of Cyprus around public interventions that will achieve the digital transformation of the public sector, the promotion of the digital transformation of the private sector, and the promotion of innovation while paying due consideration to Cyprus' digital maturity.
-The tender was awarded in 2019 and is due for completion in 2020.
+The Department of Electronic Communications launched a tender to update the Digital Strategy for Cyprus from 2020 onwards.
+The objective of the tender was to draft the national Digital Strategy around public interventions that will achieve the digital transformation of the public sector, the promotion of the digital transformation of the private sector, and the promotion of innovation while paying due consideration to Cyprus' digital maturity.
+The tender was awarded in 2019 and was completed in 2020.
+At the moment, the Deputy Ministry of Research, Innovation and Digital Strategy (DMRID) is preparing the National Digital Strategy 2020-2025, based on the deliverables of the tender process.